Zena4L/Hibernate/README.md

 > - *Describe the database* : Describe them as entity classes.
 >  By using @Entity, you mark a class as an entity, and it is mandatory to have an id marked
 >  with @Id
+> - You can now use the created entity manager to operate on the entity.